 The taxable value of a property fringe benefit is reduced by the amount the employee would have been entitled to claim as an income tax deduction had the employee had purchased the property.

-- The second and third methods are substantiated by an employee declaration only (see Declarations])
+- The second and third rely on substantiation by an employee declaration (see Declarations)

 Reductions in taxable value

 The following reductions may apply be applicable:

 - remote area housing assistance

 - relocation – meals

 - living away from home – food provided.